 Bocce Club Pizza History

 Running the most successful pizzeria in Western New York wasn’t even a dream for Dino Pacciotti when he returned from the Second World War and began work as an accountant for General Mills.
 Dino, who was born in Buffalo to Italian immigrants in 1922, had spent his war service years as a court reporter at the Nuremberg trials.
-His travels led him to the homeland of his parents, where he renewed his experience with Italian traditions like bocce ball, pizza pies and other dishes.
+His travels led him to the homeland of his parents, where he renewed his experience with Italian traditions like bocce ball, pizza pies, and other dishes.

 Eager to get ahead after the war, Dino took a part-time job in addition to his day job at a bar on Hickory Street called Bocce’s.
 Many of Buffalo’s World War II veterans gathered there to participate in one of their favorite pastimes, bocce ball.
 Dino and his sister, Melvina Sacco, soon saw a future at Bocce’s.
 They purchased the bar in 1946 and began serving sandwiches and their favorite Italian foods.
-The bar developed quite a following, in part due to the tasty pizza snacks Dino created.
+The bar developed quite a following, due in part to the tasty pizza snacks Dino created.

 Innovations Spur Growth